 The Québec maritime Blog

 Let me tell you a secret.
-I’m always inclined to approach people who, road map unfolded on the hood of their car, are trying to locate themselves.
+I’m always inclined to approach people who, with their road map unfolded on the hood of their car, are trying to figure out where they are.
 Sometimes they thank me, politely refusing my help.
 Other times, I meet some truly amazing people who are exploring Québec for the very first time.

-Last fall, I gave a hand to two Belgian couples who were starting a 20-day trip in the Québec maritime regions.
-They had their itinerary all set up: a visit of Bas-Saint-Laurent, a short stay in the Gaspé Peninsula to take the Matane – Baie-Comeau Ferry and a drive back to Montréal through the Côte-Nord – Manicouagan region.
+Last fall, I gave a hand to two Belgian couples who were starting a 20-day trip in the maritime regions of Québec.
+They had their itinerary all set up: a visit of Bas-Saint-Laurent, a short stay in the Gaspé Peninsula to take the ferry from Matane to Baie-Comeau and a drive back to Montréal through the Côte-Nord region.
 Their itinerary totally made sense, but in the Bas-Saint-Laurent region, they were mostly travelling on Highway 20.
-Don’t get me wrong, I have absolutely nothing against the highway, but it bypasses so many of the region’s gems that I couldn’t help suggesting them to tweak their itinerary a bit and take the Navigators’ Route.
+Don’t get me wrong, I have absolutely nothing against the highway, but it bypasses so many of the region’s gems that I couldn’t help suggesting that they tweak their itinerary a bit and take the Navigators’ Route instead.
 Here’s why.

-The Navigators’ Route translates to magnificent view along the St. Lawrence.
-The Charlevoix and Manicouagan regions on the north shore reveal themselves from a totally different angle; a beautiful landscape embellished with the islands that give such a special character to the scenery!
+Above all, the Navigators’ Route offers magnificent views along the St. Lawrence.
+The Charlevoix and Côte-Nord regions reveal themselves from a totally different angle, not to mention the islands that give such a special character to the surrounding scenery!

-The Navigators’ Route runs across some of the most picturesque villages of the province, such as Kamouraska, Cacouna and Notre-Dame-du-Portage where you can, not only appreciate the richness of the region’s heritage, but also satisfy your hunger at one of the many gourmet stops along the way.
-Why not take this opportunity to fill your picnic basket with some of the local products available, and savour them at a rest stop by the St. Lawrence?
+The Navigators’ Route runs through some of the most picturesque villages of the province, including Kamouraska, Cacouna and Notre-Dame-du-Portage, where you can not only appreciate the region’s rich heritage, but also satisfy your hunger at one of the many foodie stops along the way.
+Why not take this opportunity to fill your picnic basket with some of the local products available and savour them at a rest stop by the water?

-Beyond the scenery, you’ll find many interpretation sites along the Navigators’ Route offering various cultural and sport activities.
-Whether you’re visiting an island, going on a whale watching cruise or heading for a sea kayak tour, you’ll discover why the St. Lawrence is such a big part of our history and of our daily lives.
+Beyond the scenery, you’ll find many interpretation sites along the Navigators’ Route offering various cultural and sports activities.
+Whether you’re visiting an island, going on a whale watching cruise or heading out for a sea kayaking excursion, you’ll discover why the St. Lawrence is such a big part of our history and of our daily lives.

 For more information: